Murder conviction without a body: 1990s

 In April 1994, Heidi Allen, 18, of New Haven, New York, was abducted from the convenience store where she worked.
 Her body has never been found.
 Brothers Gary and Richard Thibodeau were charged with kidnapping and murder.
 They were tried separately.
 Gary was found guilty and sentenced to 25 years to life, while Richard was acquitted.

 In 1996, Thomas Capano was convicted of the murder of Anne Marie Fahey, his former lover.
 Investigators did not have a murder weapon or body, nor any evidence that Capano had purchased a gun.
 He was convicted of first-degree murder in part due to the evidence given by his brother, Gerry, who had admitted to helping Capano dump Fahey's body in the Atlantic Ocean.

 Sante Kimes and her son Kenneth were convicted of the murder of Irene Silverman, whose body was never found.
 They were also both suspects in another murder in the Bahamas where the body was never located.
 Kenneth eventually confessed to both murders but Sante Kimes maintained her innocence until she died in prison in 2014.

 In May 1999, the New Zealand High Court convicted Scott Watson of the murder of Ben Smart and Olivia Hope.
 Their bodies have never been found.

 2000s

 In 2000, prosecutors in Orange County secured New York State's first-ever bodyless murder conviction.
 Gregory Chrysler and Lawrence Weygant were found guilty of beating coworker Dominick Pendino to death with a baseball bat and disposing of his body.
 They mistakenly believed Pendino had given police the tip that had led to their arrest on drug-dealing charges.
 They relied on eyewitness testimony from a former girlfriend and police informant, as well as forensic evidence showing that enough of Pendino's blood stained a car seat for him to have died without immediate medical attention.
-Neither the body nor the bat have been recovered: Chrysler and Weygant are still in prison and refuse to say where the remains are.
+Neither the body nor the bat have been recovered: Chrysler and Weygant are still in prison and refuse to say where the remains are, despite pleas from Pendino's family.

+Also in 2000, Gabriel Gómez was found guilty in Los Angeles County, California, United States, of murdering his half-sister Sandra Rosas, the wife of musician Cesar Rosas.
+Gómez was convicted without Sandra's body having been found, on the basis of her suspicious disappearance and her blood being found in his vehicle.
+After his conviction, Gómez led police to her remains.